directdemocracy-vote/doc/citizen.md

 However, the publisher of a citizen card won't be able to vote if her card is not endorsed by a reputed [truster](truster.md).
 [Trusters](truster.md) will endorse cards they believe are correct.
 Citizens should help [trusters](truster.md) by endorsing the cards of other citizens they personally know.
-Citizens should not publish cards with too much information, e.g., documents, address, sex, birthday, etc.
-Rather, they should provide only information they agree to disclose publicly and that can be easily checked by others.
-For example, it's easier and generally sufficient to publish a single document.
-But publishing no document is perfectly fine as well.
-Also, the address is really not needed since the latitude and longitude fields are more accurate and mandatory.

 ## Format